lyokha/ngx-export-tools-extra/README.md

 collected servers, while the last upstream will take the remainder of the priorities.

-Upstreams in the priority list can be put inside an *upstrand* to form the main and the backup layers of servers.
+Upstreams in the priority list can be put inside of an *upstrand* to form the main and the backup layers of servers.

 ###### File *nginx.conf*: upstrand *utest*